vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 * Email: Email your customers and inform them that they can change to Vipps MobilePay.
-The email should contain a unique URL that leads directly to a webpage with a Vipps or MobilePay payment for that customer.
+The email should contain a unique URL that leads directly to a webpage with a Vipps MobilePay payment for that customer.
 The customer may have to [log in](https://www.vipps.no/produkter-og-tjenester/bedrift/logg-inn-med-vipps/logg-inn-med-vipps/) may be useful for this.
 * PDF invoice: Include a unique URL for the customer, same as above.
 You can